Fayette County, KY | Gilliams of Virginia

 Background

 Fayette County, Virginia (later Kentucky) was formed from Kentucky County, Virginia.
 One of the first three counties of Kentucky (with Lincoln and Jefferson Counties), it was created on 30 Jun 1780.
-Most records for before 31 Jan 1803 were destroyed by fire.
+Most records before 31 Jan 1803 were destroyed by fire.
 A second fire on 14 May 1897 also destroyed some early records.

 Overview